ngneat/dialog/README.md

 - `id` - The modal unique id. (defaults to random id)
 - `enableClose` - Whether a click on the backdrop should close the modal
-- `fullScreen` - Open the modal in full screen mode
 - `backdrop` - Wheteher to show the backdrop element
 - `resizable` - Whether the modal show be resizeable
 - `draggable` - Whether the modal show be draggable